 When I first began making belts, I dyed them all by hand.
 Leather is animal skin and has scars and blemishes.
 These can show when the belt is dyed and the dye does not always come out evenly.
 The dye absorbs into some areas more than others.
 It was difficult and many a belt has been ruined because of this.
 Join me the week of Jan.
 19 to learn more about my coloring and dying techniques.

 When I lost my leather suppliers in Boston I had to look for other sources.
 When I discovered Weaver Leather and was pleased with their leather, I began to purchase pre-dyed hides for making plain belts from them.
 Belts have always been my best seller and now I save a lot of time, and mess, purchasing the double backs.
 The color is uniform and the hides are finished nicely both front and back!

-Next week, please join me for Workshop Wednesday , when I will demonstration product creation.
+Next week, please join me for Workshop Wednesday, when I will demonstrate product creation.
 Each month will have a different theme.

-Please join me next week when I share the stories of how my father inspired my hand tooled belts and how he was my Belt Salesman, in the Maker Monday series.
+Please join me next when I share the stories of how my father inspired my hand-tooled belts and how he was my Belt Salesman.

 I demonstrate hand stamping a design on a belt and share how I learned this technique in the Workshop Wednesday series.